ankitsamaddar/my-portfolio-blog-site-gatsby/markdown/blogs/getting-started-with-supermemo.md

 Congratulations!
 You've successfully set up and optimized Supermemo for effective learning.
 This setup will enhance your study sessions, making them more efficient and enjoyable.
 Happy learning! 🎉

-This guide is designed to be comprehensive yet easy to follow, ensuring that even beginners can set up Supermemo without any hassle.
+I'm looking for opportunities as a web developer, so feel free to contact me at [ankitsam0602@gmail.com](mailto:ankitsam0602@gmail.com).
+Let's connect and create something amazing together! 🌟

 If you found this guide helpful, don't forget to share it with your fellow learners!